xlang-ai/UnifiedSKG/README.md

     .
-    ├── configure                              # Config files for experiments, tasks, and settings │   ├── META_TUNING                        # Config files for tasks and settings │   └── Salesforce                         # Config files for experiments.
-We name this diretory as Salesforce to thank Salesforce Research for providing a large number of GPUs.
-We would like also to thank Amazon Research Awards, ServiceNow Research, and Yale NLP for providing computing resources generously.
+    ├── configure                              # Config files for experiments, tasks, and settings │   ├── META_TUNING                        # Config files for tasks and settings │   └── Salesforce                         # Config files for experiments (see Misc) │
-    │
     ├── metrics                                # Code for evaluation
     │   └── ...                                # Please check the README of the ./seq2seq_construction.